Breakfast Bowl

 Freezer

-Any longer and you will want to store your meal prepped breakfast in the freezer.
-They will keep for 1-2 months without getting freezer burnt.
-It’s best to avoid Mason jars if freezing as they may crack or break.
-Consider using plastic, silicone or ziploc bags.
+For anything longer, store your meal prepped breakfast in the freezer.
+They’ll keep for 1-2 months without getting freezer burnt.
+Avoid Mason jars if freezing since they can crack or break.
+Use plastic, silicone or ziploc bags instead.

 Are Jimmy Dean breakfast bowls healthy?